vib-tcp/project_github_microcredential/git_and_github_concepts/git_concepts.md

 Git is a software to create a timeline of your projects.
 It keeps track of all changes you make during your project development and allows you to go back to each version at any point in time.
 You can save changes, and once you commit them to a version that is a snapshot in time.

 **Github:**
 Online repository to collect different git projects.
-Github is an online backup of all your timelines that were created in git.
+GitHub is an online backup of all your timelines that were created in git.

 ## How to start your timeline/repository?
 **Start a local repository:**